Wedding Welcome Speech: Tips for Expressing Gratitude and Joy

 • Start with something funny

+How to start a speech?
 The truth is weddings are solemn and the guests may not be over the ceremony yet.
 It might take an effort for them to listen to you.
 Their ears were not made for you after all.
-So if you want to get them interested, start with something funny.
+To start a wedding speech, begin with a warm welcome, a heartfelt thank you, or a personal story about the couple.
+For more tips, check out our Wedding Vendors Directory.

 • Harvest the good memories